- Ph.D., Texas A&M University, 1985

 - Heat Transfer, Combustion, and Energy Systems: Phase change heat transfer, thermal control of electronic components and spacecraft systems, and conduction and thermal contact resistance

-Dr. Peterson came to Georgia Tech on April 1, 2009 as the Institute's 11th president.
-He also holds the title of Professor of Mechanical Engineering.
-Previously, he was the Chancellor of the University of Colorado at Boulder (2006-2009), Provost and Officer of the Institute at Rensselaer Polytechnic Institute in Troy, New York (2000-2006), and Program Director at the National Science Foundation for the Thermal Transport and Thermal Processing Program (1993-1994).
+G.P.
+"Bud" Peterson came to Georgia Tech on April 1, 2009, as the Institute's 11th president and retired from that role August 31, 2019.
+On Spetember 10, 2019 the Board of Regents (BOR) of the University System of Georgia voted to name Peterson President Emeritus as well as Regents Professor of Mechanical Engineering for the standard three-year term.
+Prior to coming to Georgia Tech, he was the Chancellor of the University of Colorado at Boulder (2006-2009), Provost and Officer of the Institute at Rensselaer Polytechnic Institute in Troy, New York (2000-2006), and Program Director at the National Science Foundation for the Thermal Transport and Thermal Processing Program (1993-1994).
 He held various positions at Texas A&M University, beginning in 1981 as an assistant professor of engineering technology, to professor of mechanical engineering (1990), Halliburton Professor of Mechanical Engineering (1990), the College of Engineering's Tenneco Professor, Head of the Department of ME (1993-1996), executive associate dean of engineering (1996-2000), and associate vice-chancellor for engineering for the Texas A&M University Systems (1996-2000).
 Prior to Texas A&M, he was a Visiting Research Scientist at NASA-Johnson Space Center in Houston, Texas, Associate Professor at Kansas Technical Institute in Salina, Kansas (1979-1981), and a Mathematics Teacher in Shawnee Mission South High School in Overland Park, Kansas (1978-1979), a Math, Physics, and Chemistry Teacher at Wabaunsee County High School in Alma, Kansas (1977-1978).

 More recently, investigations have included fundamental applications of phase change heat transfer to the field of biotechnology, including the insitu treatment of cancerous tissue using hypo and hyperthermia and arresting epileptic seizures through the rapid cooling of localized tissue in the brain, which required highly efficient heat dissipation devices, capable of dissipating the thermal energy to the surrounding tissue.